MRaySutt/SuttonEntropyAnalysisTool/README.md

 After completing the analysis, rename any output files that do not already include the event ID and store them in a dedicated folder to preserve results.

+### 8 Note on Tsallis Entropy

+Tsallis entropy is a generalized, non-extensive entropy measure that behaves differently from Shannon and Renyi under certain statistical conditions.
+Its sensitivity to long-range correlation and heavy-tailed distributions can produce extreme or sparse values, especially in systems with low information density or limited dynamic range.
+In SEAT, this may manifest as arrays of near-constant values (e.g., -9999) where Tsallis fails to resolve fine-grained structure.
+This is NOT a bug, but rather a reflection of its unique mathematical behavior.
+Users are encouraged to interpret Tsallis results qualitatively unless domain-specific tuning is applied.

 ## Licensing

 SEAT is released under the MIT License for academic and non-commercial use.